Supportive Housing Services

 This program provides long-term rental assistance and housing retention services to high-need Medicaid beneficiaries living with HIV/AIDS as well as other morbidities, who are homeless, unstably housed, or at high risk of becoming homeless, and who live outside of New York City.
 Services include, but are not limited to:

-• Case conferencing with other service providers including health home care managers, health care providers, substance use providers and/or mental health providers.
+• Case conferencing with other service providers including care managers, health care providers, substance use providers and/or mental health providers.

 Empire State Supportive Housing Initiative (ESSHI)

 This program provides the funding needed to operate and provide rental assistance and housing retention services to eligible target populations so that they remain stably housed in permanent supportive housing units.
-The eligible target populations to be served under this program are families, individuals and/or young adults who are homeless, are identified as having an unmet housing need, and have one or more disabling conditions including, but not limited to:
+The eligible target populations to be served under this program are families with a qualifying individual, individuals and/or young adults who are both homeless and who are identified as having an unmet housing need, and have one or more disabling conditions or other life challenges, including:

 • Serious mental illness;